Virtual Z gates and symmetric gate compilation: Experimental verification

 \subsection{Pulse interference}

-\cref{fig-three} also displays the $YY$ and $X\overline{X}$ sequences, constructed using the symmetric definitions given in \cref{eq:Ysym,eq-xbar}, respectively.
-An unexpected feature observed in \cref{fig-three} is that all five sequences shown (including the robust ones), exhibit oscillations, which typically arise from coherent errors.
+\cref{fig:three}(a) also displays the $YY$ and $X\overline{X}$ sequences, constructed using the symmetric definitions given in \cref{eq:Ysym,eq:xbar}, respectively.
+An unexpected feature observed in \cref{fig:three}(a) is that all five sequences shown (including the robust ones), exhibit oscillations, which typically arise from coherent errors.
 We hypothesize that this phenomenon is due to an interference effect between consecutive pulses, e.g., due to an impedance mismatch in the microwave control lines~\cite{gross2024characterizingcoherenterrorsusing}.
+This causes large enough errors to overwhelm the first-order robustness of UR$_4$.

-To test this hypothesis, we repeated the same experiments as shown in \cref{fig-three} (except that we did not repeat XY4$^{\text{asym}}$ since we already established its equivalence with UR$_4$), but with an intentional delay added between consecutive pulses, thus doubling the pulse interval $\tau=56.8$ ns, defined as the time delay between the peaks of two consecutive pulses.
-The result, shown in \cref{fig-four}, is that the XY4$^{\text{sym}}$ and UR$_4$ sequences no longer oscillate, but exhibit simple decay.
-Moreover, the stark difference between the latter two sequences seen in \cref{fig-three} has now almost disappeared.
-This is consistent with the observation that $Z$ (dephasing) errors are the dominant error source in transmon qubits, so that sequences suppressing $X$ or $Y$ errors have little added benefit over sequences suppressing only $Z$ errors.
+To test this hypothesis, we repeated the same experiments as shown in \cref{fig:three}(a) (except that we did not repeat XY4$^{\text{asym}}$ since we already established its equivalence with UR$_4$), but with an intentional delay added between consecutive pulses, thus doubling the pulse interval $\tau=56.8$ ns, defined as the time delay between the peaks of two consecutive pulses.
+The result, shown in \cref{fig:four}, is that the XY4$^{\text{sym}}$ and UR$_4$ sequences no longer oscillate, but exhibit simple decay.
+Moreover, the stark difference between the latter two sequences seen in \cref{fig:three}(a) has now almost disappeared.
+This is consistent with the observation that $Z$ (dephasing) errors and rapid (i.e., fast compared to the gate time) relaxation errors are the dominant error source in transmon qubits, so that sequences suppressing $X$ or $Y$ errors have little added benefit over sequences suppressing only $Z$ errors.